ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 # Serializations

 JWP defines two serializations: a JSON-based Compact Serialization and a CBOR Serialization.
-Both serializations represent one or more Protected Headers, multiple Payloads, and a single Proof value.
+Both serializations represent one or more Protected Headers, multiple Payload slots, and a single Proof (which may be composed of multiple octet strings).

 The JWP Compact Serialiation provides a JSON-based, space-efficient encoding of a JWP in URL-safe characters.
 Its design closely parallels the JWS Compact Serialization [@RFC7515].